bitjson/bch-bigint/readme.md

 Currently the Bitcoin Cash network has a few decentralized applications that would benefit from higher precision arithmetic limits:

-- [AnyHedge](https://gitlab.com/GeneralProtocols/anyhedge), a decentralized hedge solution against arbitrary assets on Bitcoin Cash, currently with approx. 25,000 BCH in total value locked (TVL),
+- [AnyHedge](https://gitlab.com/GeneralProtocols/anyhedge), a decentralized hedge solution against arbitrary assets on Bitcoin Cash, currently with [approx. 25,000 BCH in total value locked (TVL)](https://defillama.com/protocol/anyhedge?denomination=BCH).
-- [Cauldron](https://gitlab.com/riftenlabs/cauldron-whitepaper), an efficient constant product market maker contract on Bitcoin Cash through micro-pools, currently with approx. 200 BCH in TVL.
+- [Cauldron](https://gitlab.com/riftenlabs/cauldron-whitepaper), an efficient constant product market maker contract on Bitcoin Cash through micro-pools, currently with [approx. 200 BCH in TVL](https://defillama.com/protocol/cauldron?denomination=BCH).
+- [BCH Guru](https://bch.guru/), a unique, on-chain, peer-to-peer crypto price prediction game and NFT collection, built on Bitcoin Cash mainchain, currently with [approx. 0.4 BCH and 326k FURU in TVL](https://app.bch.guru/#/live).
-- [fex.cash](https://github.com/fex-cash/fex/blob/main/whitepaper/fex_whitepaper.md), an advanced automatic market maker (AMM) contract system, current state unknown.
+- [Fex Cash](https://github.com/fex-cash/fex/blob/main/whitepaper/fex_whitepaper.md), an advanced automatic market maker (AMM) contract system, currently with [approx. 15 BCH in TVL](https://fex.cash/ranking).

 All these applications would benefit from increased precision because they could calculate payouts with full precision while avoiding workarounds.

 Future applications that could be created with greater ease:

-- High-precision state accumulators for finance operations, e.g. adding/removing small shares to/from one big liquidity pool with accurate calculation of payout/deposit amounts, and splitting and merging such liquidity pools without leakeages due to rounding errors.
-These would be building blocks of more advanced decentralized (DEX) systems or decentralized autonomous organization (DAO) systems.
+- High-precision state accumulators for decentralized finance (DeFi) operations, e.g. adding / removing small shares to / from a liquidity pool with accurate calculation of payout / deposit amounts, and splitting and merging such liquidity pools without leakeages due to rounding errors.
+These operations are critical building blocks in more advanced decentralized exchange (DEX) systems, over-collateralized stablecoin systems, prediction market (PM) systems, decentralized autonomous organization (DAO) systems, etc.
-- Contracts processing block headers in order to verify SPV proofs, or in order to feed mining information into contracts in a trustless way.
+- Contracts processing block headers in order to verify simple payment verification (SPV) proofs, or in order to feed mining information into contracts in a trustless way.
 These applications require performing 256-bit unsigned arithmetics in order to verify accumulated chainwork, so would need at least 513-bit signed integer support.
-Applications include hashrate predicition markets and gambling/lottery applications (public entropy accumulation).
+Applications include hashrate prediction markets, gambling / lottery applications (public entropy accumulation), verifying transactions or state of other blockchains (potential use in cross-chain bridging systems).
-- Contracts wanting to implement custom operations on elliptic curve(s), e.g. [key tweaking](https://bitcoin.stackexchange.com/questions/110402/how-to-tweak-a-public-key-for-taproot) or amount blinding schemes ([confidential transactions](https://elementsproject.org/features/confidential-transactions)).
+- Contracts wanting to implement custom operations on elliptic curve(s), e.g. [key tweaking](https://bitcoin.stackexchange.com/questions/110402/how-to-tweak-a-public-key-for-taproot), amount blinding schemes ([confidential transactions](https://elementsproject.org/features/confidential-transactions)), or signature verification using other ellpitic curves than Bitcoin's secp256k1.
 These operations would similarly require 513-bit signed integer support (for 256-bit keys).
 - Contracts wanting to verify Rivest-Shamir-Adleman (RSA) signatures, these operations would require 8193-bit signed integer support (for 4096-bit keys).
-- Contracts wanting to experiment with more advanced cryptography such as implementing zero-knowledge scalable transparent argument of knowledge (ZK-STARK) proof verification.
+- Contracts wanting to implement more advanced cryptography, such as implementing zero-knowledge scalable transparent argument of knowledge (ZK-STARK) proof verification.

 ## Technical Specification